one-summers-day/MovieList/README.md

 # Logos

+## High Level Approach

-## Level 0
+### Level 0

-- [ ] A movieList element should correspond to a react component.
+- [ ] A movieListElement should correspond to a react component.
 The movieList, therefore, is a react component of react components.

 - [ ] Iterate through ```movies``` and hardcode them.

-## Level 1
+### Level 1

 - [ ] Make a searchbar using some HTML inside a react component.